 Originating in Japan, contorted mulberry trees (Morus alba) thrive in USDA plant hardiness zones 5 through 9.
-This deciduous, rapidly growing plant can easily reach 20 to 30 feet high and 15 to 20 feet wide if not controlled.
+This deciduous, rapidly growing plant can easily reach 20 to 30 feet (6-9 m.) high and 15 to 20 feet (4.5-6 m.) wide if not controlled.
 This tree is also known as a contorted “Unryu” mulberry.

 Contorted Mulberry Info

-The leaves of this attractive tree are a light green color and somewhat glossy and heart-shaped.
+The leaves of this attractive tree are a light green color, somewhat glossy, and heart-shaped.
 They turn yellow in the fall.
 From mid to late summer, small yellow flowers bloom followed by fruit similar in shape and size to a blackberry.
 Fruit is white and ripens to a pink or light violet.